 Employees who work for someone else have state, federal, Social Security and Medicare taxes withheld from every paycheck they receive.
 But if you’re an independent contractor, it doesn’t work that way.

 When your clients send payment for your work, no one takes money out of your paycheck for taxes.
-Instead, you’re responsible for setting aside enough money to pay your taxes when they’re due.
+Instead, as a self-employed person, you’re responsible for setting aside enough money to pay your taxes when they’re due.
 We’ll talk more about how to pay your taxes in a little bit.

 1099 contractor form

-If you weren’t self-employed, your employer would send you a W-2 form that lists your income and all the deductions that were withheld from your pay throughout the year, including federal, state, Social Security and Medicare taxes.
+When you're an employee, your employer sends you a Form W-2 that lists your income and all the deductions withheld from your pay throughout the year, including federal, state and FICA taxes.

-As an independent contractor, you won't get a W-2 with a tidy list of your income and deductions.
-Instead, every client that paid you more than $600 is required to send you a 1099 contractor form.
+However, you won't get a tidy W-2 listing this information as a nonemployee.
+Instead, every client that paid you more than $600 is required to send you a 1099 contractor form; it will be either a Form 1099-NEC or a Form 1099-MISC.
 Clients that paid you less than $600 don’t have to send one.

 In theory, if you add up all the 1099s you receive, it should be equal to your gross income for the year.
 But don’t rely solely on your 1099s.

 Remember, clients that paid you less than $600 don’t have to issue one.
 And some clients may not send one, even though they’re supposed to.